 Specimens were loaded under a monotonic uni-axial compression load up to failure.
 The load was applied at a rate corresponding to 0.24 MPa/s and was recorded with an automatic data acquisition system.
 Axial and lateral strains were measured using extensometers.
-The instrumentation included either lateral or radial linear variable differential transducer (LVDT) placed in the form of a square frame or a hoop at the mid-height of the specimens.
-Measurement devices also included 3 vertical LVDTs to measure the average axial strains.
-The test setup for the various specimens is shown in Fig. 2.
+The test setup for the various specimens is shown in Fig. 1.

-Fig. 2.
-Test setup
+Fig. 1 Test setup